beginning of content

 Deep pain

-Deep pain is when you feel pain deep inside your pelvis, such as when your partner thrusts, or when the penis, fingers, sex aid or toy is fully inside you.
+Deep pain is when you feel pain deep inside your pelvis.
+This might happen when your partner thrusts, or when their penis, fingers, or a sex aid is fully inside you.
 The pain can be a burning, tearing or aching feeling.

-Common causes of deep pain include conditions such as:
+Some causes of deep pain during sex include conditions of the uterus (womb) or ovaries such as:

 Vaginismus